 - negligent supervision and negligent hiring/retention;

 - negligent failure to warn, train or educate; and

 Nassar is also facing criminal charges.
 In late February, warrants were obtained against Nassar for 22 charges of first-degree criminal sexual conduct (CSC).
 The alleged incidents involved nine victims, all of whom were minors at the time.
 Nassar has already been charged with several counts of first-degree CSC regarding a non-patient under the age of 13.
 He is also facing federal possession of child pornography charges.

 The ongoing scandal is getting national media attention.
-The long-running CBS show 60 Minutes broadcast a segment on the case in February 2017 and the case is being covered regularly by ESPN.
-In addition, on March 16, 2017, NBC Nightly News with Lester Holt aired interviews on March 16, 2017, with two young women who claim Nassar assaulted them.
+The long-running CBS show 60 Minutes broadcast a segment on the scandal in February 2017 and the case is being covered regularly by ESPN.
+In addition, on March 16, 2017, NBC Nightly News with Lester Holt aired interviews with two young women who claim Nassar assaulted them.
 One of those women, Amanda, is Jim’s client.
 In that interview, Amanda courageously told the story of how MSU dismissed her 2014 complaint of sexual abuse.

 If you’ve been injured in an accident, or have been harmed due to the negligence or wrongful conduct of another individual, contact one of the experienced lawyers at the Sinas Dramis Law Firm for a free consultation.